muxinc/mux-android-distribution/README.md

 The plugin is very configurable.
 Artifact IDs, Group IDs, and Versions can be generated on a per-variant basis.
 There are a few built-in strategies for generating each, and you can also write your own.

-For example, Here's the configuration we use for our ExoPlayer SDK:
+For example, Here's the configuration we use for our Data SDK for ExoPlayer:

 ```groovy
 muxDistribution {